Category Archive Gardens & Landscaping

 ByGroovy Green Oct 26, 2018

-Landscape design can be very fun and rewarding, especially if you’ve got a decent sized outdoor space to work with.
-There are a lot of different things that you have to consider when planning a new garden or outdoor space.
-These include what sort of plants you’re going to include, where you’re going to plant/install certain things, and how you’re going to keep your garden healthy.
+Landscape design can be very fun and rewarding, especially if you’ve got a decent-sized outdoor space to work with.
+There are many different things that landscapers must consider when planning a new garden or outdoor space.
+These include what sort of plants you’re going to include, where you will plant/install certain things, and how you will keep your garden healthy.

-In my opinion, mulching is one of the most important parts of designing and maintaining a healthy garden.
-Mulching has a huge range of benefits, and it’s generally used to make sure that you’re plants are living in a healthy, sustainable environment.
+I believe mulching is one of the most important parts of designing and maintaining a healthy garden.
+Mulching has a huge range of benefits and is generally used to ensure that your plants live in a healthy, sustainable environment.

 What Is Mulching?